Periodontal disease is frequent in dogs and cats. It is present in eighty-five percent of all pets over six years of age.

 Periodontitis is inflammation of the periodontal area, gingivitis is inflammation of the gums, and periodontal abscesses are present when there is pus present in the periodontal area around the tooth.
 Periodontal disease presents as loose teeth, abscesses, odor in the mouth, hemorrhage from the gingival sulcus, ulcers on the gums that contact the teeth affected and intranasal tooth migration.

-There are stages of periodontal disease starting with gingivitis or inflammation of the gums.
+There are stages of periodontal disease in dogs starting with gingivitis or inflammation of the gums.
 The free gingival margin is that knifelike portion of the gums that is against the enamel of the tooth but not attached.
 It should be thin and pink and rest closely to the tooth.
 Early gingivitis is seen as swelling of the free gingival margin and increased redness in that area.
 There is an increased tendency for the gum tissue to bleed.

 PLAQUE is the offending substance that adheres to the tooth above the gum (supra-gingival).
 Plaque is the soft, colorless film on the surface of the tooth.
 It is composed primarily of bacteria and water.
 Its formation is enhanced by irregularities in the tooth surface.